Chapter 25

 I was still outside.

 One of the decreasingly blurred shapes finally revealed its full glory: the unmistakable form of a tyrannosaurus rex.
-Red flesh of its latest kill spilled from its jaws, blood caked its teeth and chin.
+The red flesh of its latest kill spilled from its jaws, blood caked its teeth and chin.

-Recoiling from shock, it took me time to realise the dinosaur was not moving.
+Overwhelmed by the sight, it took me some time to realise the dinosaur was not moving.
 Like every feature of the surrounding landscape, it was motionless.

 Then I realised my own state in this mind-boggling scene was equally impossible.
-I had vision but nothing else – I could not even see my body, however much I changed my field of view.
-Consistently, I could not speak (or more pertinently, scream).
-Nor did any other sense function.
+As before, my only functioning sense was vision.
+And yet, I could not see my body, however much I shifted my field of view.

-Fearful beyond imagining, at my wit’s end, I watched in confused dismay as the scene suddenly blurred, and was rapidly replaced by another – more baffling and unsettling: landscape rich with vegetation, akin to jungle, but hardly any plants or animals familiar – most far more colourful, full of exotic vibrant flowers.
-More startling: pale shapes, floating here and there, vaguely human, translucent, hairless, with huge craniums, naked but sexless.
+Fearful beyond imagining, at my wit’s end, I watched in confused dismay as the scene suddenly blurred, and was rapidly replaced by another, even more baffling and unsettling: a landscape rich with vegetation, akin to jungle, but with hardly any plants or animals familiar; most were far more colourful, especially the many exotic vibrant flowers.
+More startling still: pale shapes, floating here and there, vaguely human, translucent, hairless, with huge craniums, naked but sexless.
 Again, no movement.

-Persisting for less than the dinosaur, the scene blurred away and was replaced.
+Persisting for less time than did the dinosaur, the scene blurred away and was replaced.

 The blurring made me wonder if I was on Orlanos, surrounded by shapeshifters in their equivalent of a callisthenics class.
 Or perhaps the psychological experiment I had previously considered as explanation for events was continuing.

-The new scene around me: proto-humans, half-man, half-ape, clustered round a deer-like carcase, tearing at raw flesh with bare hands, blood dripping down chins.
-Yet again, a moment frozen in time, no visible movement.
-Lasting for an even shorter duration.
+A new scene formed around me: proto-humans, half-man, half-ape, were clustered round a deer-like carcase, tearing at raw flesh with bare hands, blood dripping down chins.
+Yet again, a moment frozen in time, with no visible movement.
+It lasted for an even shorter duration.

-More blurring to another bizarre landscape… Night, pockets of lights glimmering in the distance, barely brighter than unrecognisable constellations.
-Foreground dominated by trees, possibly luminescent.
+More blurring to another bizarre landscape: night, pockets of lights glimmering in the distance, barely brighter than unrecognisable constellations.
+A foreground dominated by trees, possibly luminescent.
 In the midst: an object whose purpose I could not even guess.
 A construction?
-If so, then like none I’d ever seen.
-Some parts open, full of frames and girders, like sculptures or mobiles – the rest closed, like distorted ornate medieval churches.
+If so, then like none I’d ever seen: some parts open, full of frames and girders, like sculptures or mobiles—the rest closed, like distorted ornate medieval churches.
 Made of a single substance, perhaps, but not brick, wood, cement, steel or anything familiar.
-Inexplicably, I thought it organic.
+Inexplicably, I thought it might be organic.
 Like surrounding trees, it seemed to radiate its own pale light.
 But its position among the trees was hard to fathom, rendering its scale uncertain.

-The image blurred again, more quickly than the previous.
+The image blurred again, more quickly than the previous time.
 I returned to the past.
-Another frozen moment in time: thousands of toiling sun-darkened men dragging slabs of rock up steep slopes to the top of an unfinished pyramid.
+Another frozen moment: thousands of toiling sun-darkened men dragging slabs of rock up steep slopes to the top of an unfinished pyramid.

-Before I knew it, the scene abruptly changed to something more familiar yet not: a small city seen from afar and above, separated from others by green belts, not unlike the town planning formats of 2065.
-But buildings not at all like those of Chord or surrounding cities, or anywhere else: full of odd angles, towers, spires, seemingly functionless protuberances, colours in profusion, few regularities, a seemingly chaotic jumble.
+Before I knew it, the scene abruptly changed to something more familiar yet not: a small city seen from afar and above, separated from others by green belts, not unlike the town planning formats of 2070.
+But the buildings were not at all like those of Chord or surrounding cities, or anywhere else: they were full of odd angles, towers, spires, seemingly functionless protuberances, with colours in profusion and few regularities—a seemingly chaotic jumble.

-A thought came from nowhere: it was many centuries at least beyond 2065 – and the earlier baffling landscapes were further still into the future.
-I was being flung backwards and forwards, with increasing rapidity, between past and future, each instance drawing closer to the present.
+A thought came from nowhere: it was many centuries at least beyond 2070—and the earlier baffling landscapes were further still into the future.
+I was being flung backwards and forwards, with increasing rapidity, between past and future, each instance—each instant—drawing closer to the present.

-The next scene was consistent with my theory: a religious procession in the main street of what might have been an old European city.
-Perhaps post-Renaissance, but hardly my specialty.
-Or was it a re-creation performed yesterday?
+The next scene was consistent with my theory: a religious procession in the main street of what might have been an old European city—perhaps post-Renaissance, but then history was Ernest’s specialty not mine.
+Indeed, for all I knew, I was looking at a re-creation performed yesterday.

-Wherever it was, whatever was happening was clearly not restricted to the location I’d started from, in 2065.
+Wherever it was, though, I was clearly not constrained to the location I’d started from, in 2070.

-I saw familiar episodes from history, baffling glimpses of uncertain future events, mixed with mundane moments from domesticity…
+Back and forth I went between past and future, ever faster, an unwilling witness to familiar episodes from history, baffling glimpses of uncertain future events, and mundane moments of domesticity…

-Guillotine execution.
-Future Christmas pageant.
-Edwardian gentleman, shaving.
-Flourishing national park with oddly dressed tourists.
+A guillotine execution.
+A future Christmas pageant.
+An Edwardian gentleman, shaving.
+A flourishing national park with oddly dressed tourists.
 Congested city streets and Model T Fords.
 Futuristic cars and trains.
 Neon lights.
-Robot factory unlike any other.
+A robot factory unlike any other.
 Vietnam War demonstrations.
-Cityscape transformed.
+A cityscape transformed.
 Test cricket with Lillee squatting in mid-appeal.
 Swimmers with dolphins.
 Modern battleships, cannons blazing.
-Communal garden.
+A communal garden.
 Stock exchange chaos.
-Frantic restaurant kitchen.
-Dole queue.
-Election launch like any other, except for the unrecognisable faces.
+A frantic restaurant kitchen.
+A dole queue.
+An election launch like any other, except for the unrecognisable faces.

 Scenes became ever briefer, transitions more clear cut.
-Still I could neither hear nor smell nor taste anything, but gradually, tactile sensations returned.
+Still I could neither hear nor smell nor taste anything.
+Gradually, however, tactile sensations were returning.
 I felt I was lying on my back, my arms outstretched behind my head.

 Ever more quickly, soon too fast to follow, came the confusing kaleidoscope of historical moments.
-Amid the commotion, incongruously, without apparent conscious reason: the stirrings of an unbidden erection.
+Amid the commotion, incongruously, without any apparent reason, I felt the stirrings of an unbidden erection.
 Not here, I thought, feeling a slave to mindless hormones.

 But there was nothing I could do to stop it.

-Yvette – my wife – was on top of me, riding frantically, midway through an obvious climax.
+Yvette—my wife—was on top of me, riding frantically, midway through an obvious climax, as lightning lit up the room and a storm raged.

 Ecstatic, relieved beyond all possibility of doing adequate justice to my feelings with words, I waited until Yvette began to peter out and lower herself to the horizontal, then I tilted up to meet her halfway.
 I embraced her, kissed her.